lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

 1:59

+Ordination to the Priesthood

+18.10.6

+### Ordination Record and Certificate

 Before a man is interviewed to be ordained to an office in the Melchizedek Priesthood, a clerk uses [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") to prepare a [Melchizedek Priesthood Ordination Record](https://lcr.churchofjesuschrist.org/records/ordinances/priesthood "https://lcr.churchofjesuschrist.org/records/ordinances/priesthood").
 The stake president or an assigned counselor conducts the interview and signs the form if all worthiness conditions are met.

 After the ordination, the stake president or his assigned representative completes the form and gives it to a clerk.
 He records the ordination in [LCR](https://lcr.churchofjesuschrist.org "https://lcr.churchofjesuschrist.org") and prepares an ordination certificate.
 This certificate is signed by the stake president and given to the person.